 Let the temperature tell you when it is done no matter how long it takes.

-Crisping up the Bacon on the Outside
+Option: Crisping up the Bacon

 I have also wondered if you could place the whole fatty on a griddle once it is done smoking and do a fry on the outside of the bacon weave after it is finished.
 I have not tried this but I have a feeling it would work.

-You would probably want to put toothpicks thought the fatty to make sure the bacon does not come unwrapped.
+If you do the griddle trick, you would probably want to put toothpicks thought the fatty to make sure the bacon does not come unwrapped.
 You would also have to turn it a few times to get all sides crisp.

 If you happen to try this, let me know how it goes.